WHAT IS A BOILER AND HOW DOES IT WORK?In this article, we are going to discover what an industrial boiler is and how boilers work.

 Well, for a start, industrial boilers can cope with pressures much higher than a pressure cooker.

-Industrial boilers are often made by welding together thick steel plates, allowing extremely high pressures to be made.
+Industrial boiler systems are often made by welding together thick steel plates, allowing extremely high pressures to be made.

 It has to be made incredibly strong to cope with the high pressure, as failure to do so will result in forces close to an exploding bomb!